Ryvian/ryvian.github.io/_pages/about.md

 ---

-My research interests include systems reliability, privacy, and security.
+My research interests include systems reliability, software engineering, and privacy & security.
 I am especially interested in utilizing emerging technologies such as neuro-symbolic methods to mitigate systems reliability and security issues.

 My current work focuses on **software privacy policy compliance checking** and **C to Rust machine translation**.
 I have also worked on **web security** ([WWW' 22][1], [USENIX Security '20][2]) and **usability of Rust** ([ICSE '22][3], [CCS '20 demo][4]).